Obverse. Normal 'V'. Photo © NumisCorner.com

 Reverse

-Harp - symbol of 10th Song Festival with Roman numeral X, festival stage in the background, years 1839 - 1933 and 'Song Festival' in estonian above, denomination below.
+Depicts a harp, a symbol of the 10th Song Festival, with the Roman numeral X and oak leaves, festival stage in the background, years 1839 and 1933, and 'Song Festival' in Estonian above, denomination below.

-The coin has a variety of reverse, where the right side of the 'V' in 'VABARIIK' has melted and merged together with the rim.
+The coin has a variety of reverses, where the right side of the 'V' in 'VABARIIK' has melted and merged with the rim.
 This is known as the 'Tall V' variety.

 ÜLDLAULUPIDU